All posts with Tag C#

 Three tricks with Dictionary

-In this short blog post, I want to showcase two nice tricks you can do with everybody's favorite data type: the dictionary.
+In this short blog post, I want to showcase three nice tricks you can do with everybody's favorite data type: the dictionary.

 It is a versatile data structure, and we can make it even more versatile!